gvls/go/3_grammar/5_data-type/2_quote-type/4__channel/1_memory/5__process-buf.md

 ##  process by buf
 ###   send
 1. do send
+2. If channel is **close** , return result
-2. If exist waiter, send data to waiter direct
+3. If exist **waiter**, send data to waiter direct (buf is empty)
-3. If buf have free space, send data to buf
+4. If buf have free space, send data to buf
-4. or else : waiting what other goroutine do recv
+5. or else : waiting what other goroutine do recv

 * send direct
-1. copy data to waiter
+1. copy data to first waiter
 2. make waiter is preparing (move to runqueue)
-3. preparing wait be execute
+3. waiter preparing **wait** be execute

 * send to buf
 1. do send